evarghese563/bookStore/README.md

 To run the django server, move to the directory where manage.py is and run the command ```python manage.py runserver``` in the terminal

-## Django Admin User and Pass
-Django admin:
+### Django admin:
-Username: Eric
+- Username: Eric
-Password: password
+- Password: password